platyplus/hasura-cli-supplement/RFC.md

 Modules should be able to be upgraded, meaning the underlying sql design elements can be altered or dropped, and new ones can be created.

-The module metadata metadata should be upgradable too, which implies an incremental metadata system that exists in Hasura console config v1, but not anymore on config v2.
+The module metadata should be upgradable too, which implies an incremental metadata system that exists in Hasura console config v1, but not anymore on config v2.

 ### Uninstallation